Rufous Hummingbird

 Hummingbird banding.

-To gain more insights into hummingbird migration, habitat and food sources, bird banders place tiny bands on the birds.
-Placing a uniquely numbered band on a bird and then releasing it allows scientists across the country to gather important information such as migration patterns, mortality rates, and population status.
+Placing a uniquely numbered band on a bird’s leg and then releasing it allows scientists across the country recapture the bird and gather important information such as migration patterns, mortality rates, and population status.

-Each year a biologist with the U.S. Fish and Wildlife Service (USFWS) partners with AWCC to catch and band the hummingbirds that visit AWCC to further research, conservational efforts, and gaps in knowledge about Rufous hummingbirds.
+Each year a biologist with the U.S. Fish and Wildlife Service (USFWS) partners with AWCC to capture, band, and release the hummingbirds that visit our sanctuary.

-- To read more about the banding of Rufous hummingbirds and the impact it has on conservation research, visit the U.S Fish and Wildlife website here.
+- To read more about the banding of rufous hummingbirds and the impact it has on research, read the USFWS article here.

 - For an overview and more information on the Rufous Hummingbird, explore the U.S. Fish and Wildlife service website here.